Take your kids around the world via cuisine on our NYC family-friendly food tour. School groups are welcome.

 For more family-friendly food resources for your next trip to NYC, also see our one-day Kid-Friendly NYC Food Itinerary (for Manhattan).

 A glimpse of Nepali momo-making

 When: Weekday and select weekend tours are available by request.
 (Weekends have a higher minimum guest requirement of 8 people.)
 Get in touch to talk dates!

 Email [email protected] to book!

-Good to know: Just like with our other Queens food tours, as part of our Feed Your World initiative, a portion of all profits is donated to Make the Road New York, a nonprofit org with local offices that we’ve marched alongside with in area protests.
+Good to know: Just like with our other Queens food tours, as part of our Feed Your World initiative, a portion of all profits is donated to a local food pantry or Make the Road New York, a nonprofit org with local offices that we’ve marched alongside with in area protests.
 Make the Road works to protect the rights of immigrants and working-class families here and across NYC, including in the areas of: workplace justice, tenants’ rights, immigrant civil rights, language access, LGBTQ justice, public education, health care access, and immigration reform.